How to Convert Legal Land Description to GPS Coordinates

 Township Canada's intelligent search box enables you to locate millions of places across Canada using legal land descriptions (LLDs), addresses, or geographic coordinates.
 It supports various survey grid systems, geographic coordinates, and addresses.
 Visit our about page to learn more about the supported search queries.

-- A "Zoom" button to focus on the location on the map
+- View: Zoom to the location on the map

 Searching by legal land description